A Vertically Orientated Dark Matter Halo Marks a Flip of the Galactic Disk: Observational data

 \subsection{Data preparation}

-We obtain the 3D position and 3D velocities of halo stars by combining observations from the LAMOST and Gaia.
-LAMOST has gathered spectroscopic data for around 10 million stars within the Milky Way.
+We obtained the 3D positions and 3D velocities of halo stars by combining observations from LAMOST and Gaia.
+LAMOST has gathered spectroscopic data for approximately 10 million stars within the Milky Way.
 We used k giants from LAMOST DR9; the distance is accurately measured with a relative uncertainty of $\sim 15\%$ \citep{Zhang2023}.
-By cross-matching with Gaia DR3, we have a sample of 619,284 k-giants with 3D velocity measured; the typical errors of radial velocity $v_r$, tangential velocity $v_{\phi}$, $v_{\theta}$ are 10, 30, 30 km/s, respectively.
-We exclude disk stars chemodynamically to avoid biasing the spatial distribution of the halo.
-Stars with circularity $\lambda_z > 0.8$ or with $\lambda_z>0.3$ and $[Fe/H]>-1.2$ are removed (see Fig.~\ref{fig:cutdisk}), and the remaining stars are considered halo stars.
-We carefully exclude all substructures, including streams and overdensities using the friend-of-friend method \citep{Sun2025ApJ...979..213S, Wang2022MNRAS.513.1958W, Yang2019ApJ...880...65Y}.
-We further remove stars with velocity errors $>100$ km/s and perform $3\sigma$ clipping to remove the outliers.
-We preserved a refined halo sample comprising 14,497 K-giants, 11,415 in the northern hemisphere and 3,082 in the southern hemisphere.
-The sample spans a vast area in the northern hemisphere up to $r\lesssim 50$ kpc.
+By cross-matching with Gaia DR3, we obtained a sample of 619,284 k-giants with 3D velocity measurements; the typical errors in the radial velocity, $v_r$, tangential velocity, $v_{\phi}$, and $v_{\theta}$ are 10, 30, and 30 km/s, respectively.
+We excluded disc stars chemodynamically to avoid biassing the spatial distribution of the halo.
+We first removed all of the stars in the cold disc with $\lambda_z > 0.8$, then removed the group of stars with $\lambda_z>0.3$ and $[\rm Fe/H]>-1.2$ that are mostly within 20 kpc, not in dynamical equilibrium, and likely to be induced from the disc (see Fig.~\ref{fig:cutdisk}).
+The remaining stars were considered halo stars.
+We carefully excluded all substructures, including streams and overdensities, using the friend-of-friend method \citep{Sun2025ApJ...979..213S, Wang2022MNRAS.513.1958W, Yang2019ApJ...880...65Y}.
+We further removed stars with velocity errors of $>100$ km/s and performed $3\sigma$ clipping to remove the outliers.
+We preserved a refined halo sample comprising 14,497 K-giants, with 11,415 in the northern hemisphere and 3,082 in the southern hemisphere.
+The sample spans a vast area in the northern hemisphere, up to $r\lesssim 50$ kpc.